cornelmpop/Pop_et_al_Bau_LK/data/readme.txt

 This folder must be populated with data prior to running the R Markdown files in ../text/.
-Most of the data can be downloaded from: https://1drv.ms/u/s!AoBI2eTRBwa_hL5yNGAlrVwBq_Z-gQ?e=pn1fws.
-The rest of the data is available upon request from Lucy Wilson.
+Most of the data can be downloaded from: https://1drv.ms/u/s!AoBI2eTRBwa_hL5yNGAlrVwBq_Z-gQ?e=pn1fws; the rest of the data is available upon request from Lucy Wilson.